Actively Recruiting

 - Presence of other types of cancer besides breast cancer

-- Significant neurological diseases like multiple sclerosis
+- Significant neurological diseases such as multiple sclerosis

 - Unstable bone metastasis